June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 What could be better than 3 days at a 600 acres campground where for 20 bucks a night you pretty much get an entire acre to yourself with electricity and

-ride all around the park with Cody tagging along.
+bike ride all around the park with Cody tagging along.
 His new thing is to open his wings and pretend he is flying.
-After he is too tired to flap anymore he just keeps
+After he is too tired to flap anymore he just

-his wings open and soars next to Frank.
+keeps his wings open and soars next to Frank.
 Just up the road was a Hunter/Jumper horse show that we walked over to and watched for awhile.
-The trees outside
+The trees

-our motorhome housed about 10 squirrels.
+outside our motorhome housed about 10 squirrels.
 It was fun to watch them play tag with each other and scamper up and down the trees.
-None of them were half as
+None of them were

-friendly as our little Guido from Tennessee, but they weren't against eating peanuts, they just like them to be thrown to them at about 20 paces instead of
+half as friendly as our little Guido from Tennessee, but they weren't against eating peanuts, they just like them to be thrown to them at about 20 paces instead

 Cody flies while Frank rides his bike